Article from MD Web

 Those changes start with behavior -- being more active and eating healthier.

-walking an extra 1,000 steps -- about half a mile -- per day.
+"Little things are important," Hill says.
+For instance, he recommends getting a pedometer and walking an extra 1,000 steps -- about half a mile -- per day.
 On the diet side, an example might be watching your portion size.

 "Most people can't just turn their life upside down, but they can walk half a mile more," Hill says, adding that you can log those extra steps any time during the day.